Coconut milk in can and carton - Family Guide Central

 • Gellan gum

+Hopefully, you can see that the carton version of coconut milk contains processed sugar.
+There are versions of coconut milk that are unsweet, which is a healthier option.
 You’ll also notice that the vitamins contained are good.
-However, vitamin A palmitate is fat-soluble and can be stored in the body’s fatty tissues in really high amounts.
-When accumulated, it can become toxic and cause liver disease.
-It’s an issue more likely to arise from supplemental use rather than food.
+However, vitamin A palmitate is fat-soluble and can be stored in the body’s fatty tissues.
+If it accumulates, it can become toxic and cause liver disease.
+It’s an issue more likely to arise from supplemental use.

 One other part I’d like to mention is the use of “natural flavors.”
 There’s really no disclosure as to what exactly this is.
 Government regulations define natural flavors to be listed for their smell and taste chemicals from other plants and animals.
-Some examples include fruit, meat, spices, herbs, roots, essential oils, and etc.
+Some examples include fruit, meat, spices, herbs, roots, essential oils, etc.

 Is can packaging safe?